marouenbg/VFFVA/docs/guide/index.md

 + model.mps: the metabolic model in `.mps` format.
 To convert a model in `.mat` format to `.mps`, you can use the provided converter `convertProblem.m`

 + OPTPERC: Optimization percentage of the objective value (0-100).
-The default is 90, where VFFVa will be computed with the objective value set to 90% of the optimal objective.
+The default is 90, where VFFVA will be computed with the objective value set to 90% of the optimal objective.